 8. Scotland: A Hidden Gem for Aurora Viewing

-While not as famous as some of the other locations, Scotland offers some hidden gems for lovers of polar lights.
+While not as famous as some of the other locations, Scotland offers some hidden gems for lovers of the polar lights.

 Excellent opportunities for viewing the aurora are in the -